zanerock/cloudsite/site/docs/user-guides/website-development/build-with-wordpress.md

 # Build with WordPress

 WordPress is one of, if not the most popular and accessible website building and content management tools available.
 The availability of free themes, plugins, a community support make it a great choice for developing your website.
 Setting up your own instance isn't hard, but there are a fair number of steps.
-If you're interested in something a little easier, we also provide instructions on setting up a Docusaurus based site and you can scroll to the end of this article to see a comparison of the pros and cons of each.

 ## Setting up WordPress locally